-The Fallbacks Supplement (Supplement) amends ISDA's standard definitions to incorporate robust fallbacks for interest rate derivatives linked to certain IBORs and comes into effect on 25 January 2021.
-From this date all new derivatives that reference the ISDA definitions will automatically include these new fallbacks, irrespective of whether parties adhered to the Fallbacks Protocol.
+The Fallbacks Supplement (Supplement) amends ISDA's standard definitions to incorporate robust fallbacks for interest rate derivatives linked to certain IBORs and came into effect on 25 January 2021.
+From this date all new derivatives that reference the ISDA definitions automatically include these new fallbacks, irrespective of whether parties adhered to the Fallbacks Protocol.

-A Fallbacks Protocol (Protocol) allows the Supplement to be applied to existing derivatives providing that both parties to a trade have signed up to it.
+A Fallbacks Protocol (Protocol) allows the Supplement to be applied to existing derivatives as at this date providing that both parties to a trade have signed up to it.

-ISDA has invited all market participants to adhere to the Protocol.
-At its launch the Protocol had 257 adherents and this number continues to grow.
+ISDA has invited all market participants to adhere to the Protocol, and as at March 2021 there were more than 13,000 adherents.
 The initiative has received widespread support from regulators globally, including the Bank of England who confirmed its own adherence on 23 October 2020.

 Market participants can sign up to the Protocol via the ISDA website.
-For non-ISDA members the adherence fee of US\$500 is waived until 25 January 2021.
-It will be possible to sign up after that date on payment of the fee.
+There is an adherence fee of US\$500.

-Lloyds Bank plc, Bank of Scotland plc and Lloyds Bank Corporate Markets plc have adhered to the Protocol.
+Lloyds Bank plc, Bank of Scotland plc, Lloyds Bank Corporate Markets plc and Scottish Widows Ltd have adhered to the Protocol.

-Alternatively, the fallback terms can be incorporated into existing derivatives contracts by means of a bi-lateral agreement.
+Alternatively, the fallback terms can be incorporated into existing derivatives contracts by means of a bilateral agreement.